sam-lerner/sam-lerner-web-quiz/README.md

 ## Usage

-To begin generating a password, simply click the red Generate Password button at the bottom of the window.
-The script will then take you through the required prompts before displaying the final result in the mid-page box.
+Simply click the begin button in the middle of the screen to start the quiz.
+The timer, located in the top right corner, will begin to count down.
+Feedback is given as to the correctness of the answer selected, and time is deducted for wrong answers.
+The user may only advance once they get the question right.
+Once all questions are answered or time runs out, the entry form appears with the prompt for entering in initials.
+Clicking sumbit automatically takes the user to the high score page.

 ## Credits

 Thank you to classmate Eric Kirberger, tutor Dru Sanchez, TAs Paul Cwik and Manoli Koutouzos for their guidance with this project.
-Research on the Fisher-Yates method was done through [w3docs.com](https://www.w3docs.com/snippets/javascript/how-to-randomize-shuffle-a-javascript-array.html "w3docs").
-Some code copied from there.

 ## License